 What is the magnification of the image formed by the objective lens?

-An eyepiece with a 2.00-cm focal length is placed 20.0 cm from the objective.
+An eyepiece with a focal length of 2.00 cm is placed 20.0 cm from the objective.
 How far in front of the eyepiece is the final image?

 What angular magnification is produced by the eyepiece?